The Best Tips on How to Get the Perfect Posture, Even If You're Sitting All Day Long

-When you carry yourself well, you'll not only look your best but you'll feel a whole lot better too.
-Here's your guide to the right kind of stance.
+When you carry yourself well, you'll not only look your best, but you'll feel a whole lot better, too.

-We sit virtually all day long with only an occasional stroll from house to car, desk to cafeteria, sofa to bed.
-"We were built to move, not stay in one position all day," says Dr. Stacy Shoemaker, a rehabilitation specialist at SpineCare Medical Group in Daly City, California.
+We sit virtually all day long, especially right now, with the occasional stroll to the kitchen or bathroom until it's time for bed.
+"We were built to move, not stay in one position all day," says Stacy Shoemaker, M.D., a physiatrist in Westlake Village, California.
 "And we weren't built to sit upright in a chair all day."
 Because it's pretty much impossible to avoid chairs, the next best thing is to sit using good posture principles.

 - Start by uncrossing your legs and planting your feet on the floor, says occupational therapist Deborah Read, president of ErgoFit Consulting Inc., in Seattle.